fire-ae/fire-ae.github.io/README.md

 - **For Researchers:** Learn more about our funding opportunities and current research projects.
 - **For Students:** Explore our educational programs and find out how you can apply.
 - **For Supporters:** Your contribution can make a difference.
 Discover how you can help support our mission.

-## Contracts by FIRE Araştırma Eğitim Ltd. Şti. to generate fund

-- [2024/03 - Active] - Non-Key Modelling Expert for NFB Engineerng and Consultancy Inc. for their work in "TECHNICAL ASSISTANCE ON PREPARATION OF RIVER BASIN MANAGEMENT PLANS FOR SIX BASINS PROJECT"

 ## 🌈 Commitment to Diversity, Equity, and Inclusion (DEI)